Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 END OF BILL

 "Life, Liberty, and the pursuit of Happiness" was written in Philadelphia.
-This act completes those three words at home.
+This act completes Life at home.